Mhackiori/DUMB/README.md

 ## 🤝 Contribution

-In this work, we enhance the transferability landscape by proposing the rainbow table, a list of 8 scenarios that might occur during an attack by including the three variables of the dataset, class balance, and model architecture.
+In this work, we enhance the transferability landscape by proposing the DUMB attacker model, a list of 8 scenarios that might occur during an attack by including the three variables of the dataset, class balance, and model architecture.

 | Case | Condition                                              | Attack Scenario                                                                                                                                                                                                                                                                           |
 |------|--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|